Pride and Prejudice

 Is it any good?

-PRIDE AND PREJUDICE has brave and good heroes and heroines, despicable villains, a decent dose of comic relief, a great and complex plot, and plenty of suspense of the mostly restrained, emotional variety.
+Austen gives you brave and good heroes and heroines, despicable villains, a decent dose of comic relief, a great and complex plot, and plenty of suspense of the mostly restrained, emotional variety.
 Austen's clever observations and dialogue contribute to her brilliance in developing fully formed characters, despite the polite manners throughout.
 Elizabeth Bennet and Mr. Darcy are two of the most romantic and memorable characters in the whole of English literature, and their story never fails to entertain.

 Families can talk about...